 Reaper sometimes flies under the radar.
 It sort of has an “underground” following of devout users, but doesn’t always get the love it deserves.
 Reaper is an inexpensive, fully-functioning DAW.
 Its efficient 64-bit internal audio processing engine supports media in almost format at any bit depth and sample rate.

-If this sounds like gibberish right now, just know that it’s a very capable program, and maybe the best DAW for beginners at its price point.
+If this sounds like gibberish right now, just know that it’s a very capable program.
+Cockos Reaper may be the best DAW for beginners at its price point.
 There are no operating system limitations with Reaper as there are with Cakewalk.
 Perhaps the biggest drawback with Reaper is that it doesn’t come with any of its own virtual instruments.
 If you plan to produce music, you may have to look elsewhere if you don’t plan on buying any third-party instruments right away.

 Logic Pro X – $199 (Mac only)